Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Background and related work

 \section{Background and related work}

-In the following subsections, we present deep learning preliminaries, describe how algorithms learn from complex networks and what is learned, followed by an overview of node ranking algorithms.
-Finally, we describe the rationale behind the proposed approach.
+This section presents deep and neuro-symbolic learning preliminaries that describe how algorithms learn from complex networks and what is learned, followed by an overview of node ranking algorithms relevant to this work.